tozd/docker-influxdb/README.md

 You can mount InfluxDB's `influxdb.toml` file into `/etc/influxdb/influxdb.toml` inside the container or extend the image.
 See the file in the image to see how it is configured by default.

+When `LOG_TO_STDOUT` is set to `1`, Docker image logs output to stdout and stderr.
+All stdout output is JSON.
+From InfluxDB 1.5 on also stored logs are JSON.

 ## GitHub mirror

 There is also a [read-only GitHub mirror available](https://github.com/tozd/docker-influxdb),